coateds/DevOpsOnWindows/UsingGitAndGitHub.md

 Notice the .git folder in the local config.
 It is this folder that makes its parent folder a repository.
 In fact, deleting this folder will remove the repository.

 A bit more advanced is the custom configuration of an editor.
-Do not worry about why this might be desirable right not.
+Do not worry about why this might be desirable right now.
 In particular, VSCode needs a bit of fancy to work.
 Edit the appropriate level file. (probably global)

 ```
 [core]